nih-niddk-mbs/StochasticGene.jl/README.md

 ```
 [username@biowulf ~]$ module load julialang
 ```
 This loads Julia for use.
-These two steps are only necessary on Biowulf.

 ```
 [username@biowulf ~]$ julia - t 1
 ```
 Starts Julia (with a single thread).
 Then continue as before

+### Creating folder structure to run StochasticGene

-StochasticGene requires a specific directory structure where data are stored and results are saved.
+StochasticGene requires a specific directory or folder structure where data are stored and results are saved.
 At the top is the `root` folder (e.g. "scRNA" or "RNAfits") with subfolders `data` and `results`.
 Inside `data` are two more folders  `alleles` and `halflives`,  containing allele numbers and half lives, respectively.
-The command `rna_setup()` will create the folder structure.
-New allele numbers and halflives for new cells can be added directly to the folders.
-These files should be csv format and have the form `[cell name]_alleles.csv` or `[cell name]_halflife.csv`.
-Halflives for the then genes in Wan et al. for HBEC cells are built into the system.

-After installing StochasticGene, you can set up the folder structure by typing
+The command

 ```
 julia> using StochasticGene

 julia> rna_setup("scRNA")
 ```
-or any other name you choose for the root directory.
+will create the folder structure in the folder `scRNA` with the `data` and `results` subfolders, with some mock data in the `data` folder.
+Typing `rna_setup()` will assume the current folder is the root.
+Files for allele numbers and halflives for desired cell types can be added directly to the `data` folder.
+These files should be csv format and have the form `[cell name]_alleles.csv` or `[cell name]_halflife.csv`.
+Halflives for the then genes in Wan et al. for HBEC cells are built into the system.

 ### Fitting data with StochasticGene

 To fit a model, you need to load data and choose a model.
-Data currently accepted are stationary histograms (e.g. smFISH or scRNA), intensity traces (e.g. trk files), nascent RNA fraction (e.g. from intronic FISH probes), and dwell time distributions.
+Data currently accepted are stationary histograms (e.g. smFISH or scRNA), intensity time traces (e.g. trk files), nascent RNA fraction (e.g. from intronic FISH probes), and dwell time distributions.
 Different data types from the same experiment can also be fit simultaneously.
 For example, rna histograms from smFISH can be fit together with multiple intensity traces or dwell time histograms from live cell recordings.

-Models are distringuished by the number of G states, transitions between G states, number of R steps, the step where the reporter is inserted, and whether splicing occurs.
-For intensity traces and dwell time distributions, the sojourn states (i.e. R steps or G states where the reporter is visible) are called "on states" must also be specified.
+Models are distringuished by the number of G states, the transition graph between G states (i.e. which G states can transitions to which other G states), number of R steps, the step where the reporter is inserted, and whether splicing occurs.
+For intensity traces and dwell time distributions, the sojourn or "on" states (i.e. R steps or G states where the reporter is visible) must also be specified.
 Multiple sets of on states are allowed.

 Data are fit using the `fit` function, which has named arguments (see API below) to determine the type of data to be fit, where it can be found, what model to be used, and what options to be set for the fitting algorithm.
-The default, run by typing ```fit()```, will fit the mock rna histogram data installed by rna_setup(root) with a simple two state telegraph model (2 G stsates, no R steps).
+The default, run by typing `fit()`, will fit the mock rna histogram data installed by `rna_setup(root)` with a simple two state telegraph model (2 G stsates, no R steps).
 Data is in the folder "root/data/HCT116_testdata", where root is specified by the user.
 The default root is the folder in which julia was launched but can be specified using the named argument `root`.
 The `fit` function returns six variables.

-Running `fit` gives
+To fit on a single processor, type

 ```
+julia> using StochasticGene

 julia> fits, stats, measures, data, model, options = fit();
 2023-10-24T10:22:10.782
 Gene: MYC G: 2 Treatment:  MOCK